 In my version you will experience a wonderfully flavorful, tender, slightly chewy and moist date-infused cake with a mouthwatering toffee sauce.
 Give it a try – we think it’s destined to become a regular part of your dessert lineup!

 For a fun and attractive presentation we’re making individual sticky toffee puddings using a king-sized/jumbo muffin pan.
-Alternatively, you can also bake it in a 8×8 inch (or slightly bigger) buttered cake pan and just bake it a few minutes longer.
+Alternatively, you can also bake it in a 8×8 inch cake pan (or slightly bigger) and just bake it a few minutes longer.
 Pour some of the toffee sauce over the cake (broil it briefly in the oven until bubbly if desired), cut and serve with extra toffee sauce on the side.

 Coarsely chop the dates and place them in a bowl.
 Pour the boiling water over them and stir in the baking soda.
 Let the dates soak until cooled down.
 Using an immersion blender or placing them in a regular blender, puree the dates to make a chunky-smooth mixture (don’t puree it completely smooth).